 To be clear, controlled environment farming is not about to replace traditional farming altogether.
 Challenges such as the availability of low-cost land and prohibitive zoning laws remain significant hurdles and are the main reasons why Canada, for instance, is struggling to keep pace with the leaders in this field, including the Netherlands, Israel, the U.S., and Singapore.
 But to the extent that controlled environment farming can generate a much higher production yield—without being subject to the vagaries of the weather while consuming only a fraction of the freshwater—these approaches can go a long way towards improving food supply security.

-According to the World Wildlife Fund, a whopping third of the food produced globally goes to waste, or enough to feed three billion people.
-As it rots, this wasted food produces methane, an especially damaging GHG that is 25 times as potent as CO2 in trapping heat in the atmosphere, according to the U.S. Environmental Protection Agency.
-Reducing the amount of waste could see more food reach growing populations and also lower GHG emissions.
+According to the World Wildlife Fund, a third of the food produced globally goes to waste.
+That's enough to feed three billion people.
+As it rots, this wasted food produces methane, an especially damaging GHG that's 25 times as potent as CO2 in trapping heat in the atmosphere, according to the U.S. Environmental Protection Agency.
+Reducing waste could see more food reach growing populations and also lower GHG emissions.
 Several solutions, including “cold chains” and smart packaging, can help to optimize various stages along the supply chain.